wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 * Patch 10.1.5 - Zaralek Cavern
 * Patch 10.2.0 - Emerald Dream

-This addon adds information to the Kalimdor map for the following zones (when a racing event is active):
+This addon adds information to the Kalimdor map for the following zones when a racing event is active:

 * Patch 10.1.5 - Ashenvale, Azshara, Desolace, Durotar, Felwood, Feralas, Silithus, Southern Barrens, Stonetalon Mountains, Thousand Needles, Un'Goro Crater, and Winterspring

-This addon adds information to the Eastern Kingdoms map for the following zones (when a racing event is active):
+This addon adds information to the Eastern Kingdoms map for the following zones when a racing event is active:

 * Patch 10.1.7 - Badlands, Blasted Lands, The Cape of Stranglethorn, Dun Morogh, Deadwind Pass, Elwynn Forest, Eastern Plaguelands, Lock Modan, Redridge Mountains, Ruins of Gilneas, Searing Gorge, and Twilight Highlands

-This addon adds information to the Outland map for the following zones (when a racing event is active):
+This addon adds information to the Outland map for the following zones when a racing event is active:

 * Patch 10.2.5 - Blade's Edge Mountains, Hellfire Penninsula, Nagrand, Netherstorm, Shadowmoon Valley, Terokkar Forest, and Zangarmarsh

+This addon adds information to the Northrend map for the following zones when a racing event is active:

+* Patch 10.2.6 - Borean Tundra, Crystalsong Forest, Dragonblight, Howling Fjord, Grizzly Hills, Icecrown, Sholazar Basin, The Storm Peaks, and Zul'Drak

 ### Dragon Isles

-* Ancient Waygate locations in all zones.
-Learn more about [Mastering the Waygates](https://www.wowhead.com/achievement=16292/mastering-the-waygates).
+* Ancient Waygate locations
-* Dragonriding Rally in all zones.
-Race against other racers in [Dragonriding](https://www.wowhead.com/guide/dragonriding/races-overview-rewards).
+* Dragonriding Race locations
+* Dreamsurge locations
-* Elemental Storm locations in all zones.
-Learn to become a [Storm Chaster](https://www.wowhead.com/achievement=16490/storm-chaser).
+* Elemental Storm locations
+* Grand Hunts locations
-* Tuskarr Fishing Hole locations in all zones.
-Become a [Tuskarr fishing expert](https://www.wowhead.com/guide/professions/fishing/iskaara-tuskarr-fishing-holes).
+* Tuskarr Fishing Hole locations
-* Zaralek Cavern cave entrances in all zones.
-Be sure to [Explore Zaralek Cavern](https://www.wowhead.com/achievement=17766/explore-zaralek-cavern).
+* Zaralek Cavern entrance locations

-Control the visibility of the following events on the Dragon Isles world map:

-* Dreamsurge locations in all zones.
-* Fyrakk Assault locations in The Azure Span and the Ohn'ahran Plains.
-* Grand Hunts locations in all zones.

 ### The Waking Shores

-* Dragonscale Basecamp location.
-Learn more about the [Dragonscale Expedition](https://www.wowhead.com/faction=2507/dragonscale-expedition).
+* Dragonscale Basecamp location
-* Siege on Dragonbane Keep location.
-Learn more about the [Siege on Dragonbane Keep](https://www.wowhead.com/achievement=16411/siege-on-dragonbane-keep-home-sweet-home).
+* Siege on Dragonbane Keep location

 ### Ohn'ahran Plains

-* Maruukai location.
-Learn more about the [Maruuk Centaur](https://www.wowhead.com/faction=2503/maruuk-centaur).
+* Maruukai location
-* Aylaag Camp locations.
-Learn more about the [The Ohn'ahran Trail](https://www.wowhead.com/achievement=16462/the-ohnahran-trail).
+* Aylaag Camp locations
+* Fyrakk Assault location

 ### The Azure Span

-* Iskaara location.
-Learn more about the [Iskaara Tuskarr](https://www.wowhead.com/faction=2511/iskaara-tuskarr).
+* Iskaara location
 * Community Feast location.
-Learn to become a [Soupervisor](https://www.wowhead.com/achievement=16443/soupervisor).
 Yes chef!
-* The Big Dig location.
-Learn how [The Archives Called, You Answered](https://www.wowhead.com/achievement=19790/the-archives-called-you-answered).
+* The Big Dig location
+* Fyrakk Assault location

 ### Thaldraszus

-* The Seat of the Aspects location.
-Learn more about the [Valdrakken Accord](https://www.wowhead.com/faction=2510/valdrakken-accord).
+* The Seat of the Aspects location
-* Great Vault location.
-Get your weekly reward at [The Great Vault](https://www.wowhead.com/quest=72354/the-great-vault).
+* Great Vault location
-* Secrets of Azeroth location.
-Learn more about the [Secrets of Azeroth](https://www.wowhead.com/guide/world-events/secrets-of-azeroth).
+* Secrets of Azeroth location
-* Time Rift location.
-Learn to become a [Chronograde Connoisseur](https://www.wowhead.com/achievement=18637/chronograde-connoisseur).
+* Time Rift location

 ### The Emerald Dream

-* Superbloom location.
-Learn more about [Superbloom](https://www.wowhead.com/news/superblooms-emerald-frenzy-and-emerald-bounty-first-look-at-world-events-in-335286).
+* Superbloom location

 ### Kalimdor

-* Kalimdor Cup locations in all zones.
-Become a [Kalimdor Racing Completionist](https://www.wowhead.com/achievement=17723/kalimdor-racing-completionist-gold).
+* Kalimdor Cup race locations in all zones

 ### Eastern Kingdom

-* Eastern Kingdom Cup locations in all zones.
-Become a [Eastern Kingdoms Completionist](https://www.wowhead.com/achievement=18942/eastern-kingdoms-racing-completionist-gold).
+* Eastern Kingdom Cup race locations in all zones

 ### Outland

-* Outland Cup locations in all zones.
-Become a [Outland Completionist](https://www.wowhead.com/achievement=19107/outland-racing-completionist-gold).
+* Outland Cup race locations in all zones

-### Pandaria

-* Pandaria Cup locations in all zones.
-Become a [Pandaria Racing Completionist]().

 ### Northrend

-* Northrend Cup locations in all zones.
-Become a [Northrend Racing Completionist](https://www.wowhead.com/achievement=19723/northrend-racing-completionist-gold).
+* Northrend Cup race locations in all zones

-### Broken Isles

-* Broken Isles Cup locations in all zones.
-Become a [Broken Isles Racign Completionist]().

 ## Limitations

 Several locations are unable to be affected by Better World Map due to World of Warcraft API limitations.

-* Froststone Vault Primal Storm
 * Researchers Under Fire
 * Storm's Fury
+* Froststone Vault Primal Storm

 ## Localization